Last updated: 5 May 2020

-When the code goes live, alongside the Practitioners' Guide (due to be published by the Lending Standards Board shortly), it will provide a new landscape for payment services providers (PSPs) in their dealings with customers who are victims of APP fraud.
+Alongside the Practitioners' Guide, it provides a new landscape for payment services providers (PSPs) in their dealings with customers who are victims of APP fraud.

 The code represents the culmination of much work by regulators and input from PSPs and other stakeholders.

-This summary is intended to be useful as a reference guide for those with some familiarity with the issue in this developing area, including highlighting some challenges the code will have to overcome if it is to be successful.
-I will look at aspects of the code in more detail in future briefings, which I will link to from here once published.
+This summary is intended to be useful as a reference guide for those with some familiarity with the issue in this developing area, including highlighting some challenges the code has to overcome if it is to be successful.
+I look at aspects of the code in more detail in related briefings, which I will link to below.

 Background to the CRM code's development

 £354.3 million was lost to APP fraud in 2018.
 The impact on individuals and businesses that fall victim to such fraud can be devastating.

 Tackling fraud and scams remains one of the FCA's priorities in the 2019/20 business plan.